 In 'Finding Nemo', when they’re plotting to escape the tank, Jacques is ordered by the other fish to stop 'cleaning', which results in a very algaefied tank within a few days.
 In reality a shrimp will pick at algae, but they wouldn’t be able to keep all algae at bay.
 It grows too fast and would be far too much for one shrimp to deal with it all.

-If you were to ask me if our cleaner shrimp was a girl or a boy I’d have to tell you they’re both!
+If you were to ask us if our cleaner shrimp was a girl or a boy, we'd have to tell you they’re both!
 All these shrimps are born male, and then along their lifespan develop female organs as well.
 This is known as 'protandric simultaneous hermaphroditism'.
 They are able to function as a male or female when it comes to their reproductive life.

 Our cleaner shrimp are a bit shy - they hide in their tank so you need to look hard if you want to spot them.
 If we ever need to clean their tanks, sometimes we get a shock when they come up to clean us!
 They have little claws at the end of their legs which they use to pick off parasites on fishes and dead skin on humans.
 For small claws they’re surprisingly sharp, though I guess this is a must for retrieving stuck in parasites.
 It’s not really painful, but it certainly feels a bit odd!